 1-B. Complete Change: Prepare the Tank

 On a complete water change, I will clean my glass as above and then remove all plants, rocks and accessories that have algae on them and put them in one of my empty buckets.

-2-A. Simple Water Change
+2-A. Simple Change: Remove 15 Gallons of Water

-in a Complete water change you will have better access to the entire aquarium floor, so you will carefully vacuum the entire area, you will see all the sediment being removed as it goes up the tube on the vacuum.
+In a complete water change, you will have better access to the entire aquarium floor, so you will carefully vacuum the entire area, you will see all the sediment being removed as it goes up the tube on the vacuum.
 I do this until it begins to run clear and I have covered the entire floor of the tank.

-I now begin to put the water back into the tank making sure the water temperature is about the same as what it is in the tank.
-I do this by feel and my experience, but if you are not sure use a thermometer to make sure the water is not too cold or too hot.
+I now begin to put the water back into the tank, making sure the water temperature is about the same as what it is in the tank.
+I do this by feel and my experience, but if you are not sure, use a thermometer to make sure the water is not too cold or too hot.